jaredquincy/ember/README.md

    type-safe, reusable components with validated inputs and outputs
 2. **Automatic Parallelization**: Independent operations are automatically executed concurrently across a full computational graph
-3. **XCS Optimization Framework**: Just-in-time tracing and execution optimization inspired by JAX/XLA
+3. **XCS Optimization Framework**: "Accelerated Compound Systems" Just-in-time tracing and execution optimization.
+XCS is inspired by XLA, but intended more for accelerating compound systems vs. linear algebra operations, tuned for models and dicts, vs for vectors and numerical computation.
 4. **Multi-Provider Support**: Unified API across OpenAI, Anthropic, Claude, Gemini, and more with standardized usage tracking